 - salmon fillet

-Grains or starchy vegetables.
-These should take up a quarter of the plate.
+Grains or starchy vegetables: These should take up a quarter of the 9-inch plate.
 Grains and starchy vegetables include:

 What to Eat for Snacks with Diabetes

-For someone with diabetes, a fiber-filled and nutrient-rich snack can help curb appetite before the next meal, says Angela Ginn-Meadow, R.D., LDN, CDE, a spokesperson for the American Dietetic Association.
+For someone with diabetes, a fiber-filled and nutrient-rich snack can help curb appetite before the next meal, says Angela Ginn-Meadow, RD, CDE, a spokesperson for the the Academy of Nutrition and Dietetics.

 Talk to your health care provider about whether a snack will work in your meal plan.
 You can also choose to "save" a serving of carbohydrate from your previous meal and "spend" it on a snack.

 Best Foods to Include in a Diabetic Diet

 Choosing extra-healthy power foods for your diabetes-friendly diet will help you meet your nutritional needs as well as lower your risk of diabetes complications such as heart disease.
 Of course, the foods on this list shouldn't be the only foods you eat, but incorporating some or all into your diabetes meal plan in place of less-nutritious choices will help improve your overall health.